1911 Revolution: Shaanxi

-On the same day, Shaanxi's Tongmenghui, led by Jing Dingcheng (景定成) and Qian Ding (錢鼎) as well as Jing Wumu (井勿幕) and others including Gelaohui, launched an uprising and captured Xi'an after two days of fighting.
+On the same day, the Shaanxi Tongmenghui, led by Jing Dingcheng (景定成), Qian Ding (錢鼎), and Jing Wumu (井勿幕), and others including the Gelaohui, launched an uprising and captured Xi'an after two days of fighting.
 The Hui Muslim community was divided in its support for the revolution.
 The Hui Muslims of Shaanxi supported the revolutionaries, and the Hui Muslims of Gansu supported the Qing.
 The native Hui of Xi'an joined the Han Chinese revolutionaries in slaughtering the Manchus.
 The native Hui Muslims of Gansu province led by general Ma Anliang led more than twenty battalions of Hui troops to defend the Qing imperials and attacked Shaanxi, held by revolutionary Zhang Fenghui (張鳳翽).
 The attack was successful, and after news arrived that Puyi was about to abdicate, Ma agreed to join the new Republic.
 The revolutionaries established the "Qinlong Fuhan Military Government" and elected Zhang Fenghui, a member of the Yuanrizhi Society (原日知會), as new governor.
 After the Xi'an Manchu quarter fell on 24 October, Xinhai forces killed all the Manchus in the city, about 20,000.
 Many of its Manchu defenders committed suicide, including Qing General Wenrui (文瑞), who threw himself down a well.
 Only some wealthy Manchus who were ransomed and Manchu females survived.
 Wealthy Han Chinese seized Manchu girls to become their slaves, and poor Han Chinese troops seized young Manchu women to be their wives.
 Young Manchu girls were also seized by Hui Muslims of Xi'an during the massacre and brought up as Muslims.

 The Hui General Ma Anliang abandoned the Qing cause upon the Qing abdication in the Xinhai Revolution, and the Manchu governor general Shengyun was enraged at the revolution.

-Pro-revolution Hui Muslims like Shaanxi Governor Ma Yugui and Beijing Imam Wang Kuan persuaded the Qing Hui General Ma Anliang to stop fighting by telling him that Muslims not should kill one another for the sake of the Qing monarchists but side with the republican revolutionaries.
+Pro-revolution Hui Muslims like Shaanxi Governor Ma Yugui and Beijing Imam Wang Kuan persuaded Qing Hui General Ma Anliang to stop fighting by telling him that Muslims should not kill one another for the sake of the Qing monarchists but side with the republican revolutionaries.
 Ma Anliang then agreed to abandon the Qing under the combination of Yuan Shikai's actions and those messages from other Hui.

-A year before the massacre of Manchus in October 1911, an oath against Manchus had been sworn at the Great Goose Pagoda in Xi'an by the Gelaohui in 1911.
+A year before the massacre of Manchus in October 1911, an oath against them had been sworn at the Great Goose Pagoda in Xi'an by the Gelaohui in 1911.
 Manchu banner garrisons were slaughtered in Nanjing, Zhenjiang, Taiyuan, Xi'an, Fuzhou and Wuchang The Manchu quarter was located in the northeastern part of Xi'an and walled off, and the Hui Muslim quarter was located in the northwestern part of Xi'an but did not have walls separating it from the Han parts.
 The southern part of Xi'an was entirely Han.
 Xi'an had the biggest Manchu banner garrison quarter by area before its destruction.